ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 				* `image` (string)
 					* description: Image or snapshot ID to be used as template for this volume.
 Make sure the image selected is compatible with the datacenter's location.
-Note: when creating a volume, set image, image alias, or licence type
+Note: when creating a volume and setting image, set imagePassword or SSKeys as well.
 				* `imagePassword` (string)
 					* description: Initial password to be set for installed OS.
 Works with public images only.
 Not modifiable, forbidden in update requests.
 Password rules allows all characters from a-z, A-Z, 0-9.